Aliyah Boston, the next great jewel: the girl who left her parents to fulfill the dream of being a basketball star

 In his case, these numbers are not a coincidence, but rather the result of Boston’s obsession with the orange ball and the basket.
 A relationship that began at the age of nine when saw her older sister Alexis play a game of that strange sport called basketball.
 It was love at first sight that young Aliyah felt for this hitherto unknown activity.

 That day Boston asked his sister to teach him the tricks and secrets that the court contained.
 He only wanted to imitate Alexis, although he soon began to stand out from her.
 “When I was a child she just wanted to do what my sister did.
-At first I just wanted to have fun, but I soon realized how much she could do.”
+At first I just wanted to have fun, but I soon realized how much she might do.”

 Aliyah Boston